Iran religion; History of Iran religion from Zoroastrian to Islam

 religious minorities recognized only three other religions: Zoroastrians, Jews, Christians.

-Do Iranians consider Baha’i religion as a major religion?
+Do Iranians consider the Baha’i religion as a major religion?

 Since the Baha'is are not part of divine religions, the Islamic Republic of Iran does not recognize them as a religion in Iran, although they are the largest religious group in Iran after Islam.